CorneDeJong/Blog/index.md

 + Opinions and advice are my own and not necessary of my employer.
 + Blogging helps me to learn.

-_ This blog is about Security and device management related topics. _
+_This blog is about Security and device management related topics_